 Wälzfräsmaschinenfabrik Hermann Pfauter founded in Chemnitz.

-Six different sizes of hobbing machines offered in the range.
+Six different sizes of hobbing machines offered.

 Significant exports, especially to the USA.